 Celje Castle was once the largest Slovenian fort, and it is fabled as one of the remains of fortitude earlier.
 The previous records belonged from the 12th century, and its ruin is in the Celje city.

-Also called as Rihemberk Castle, Branik Castle is a castle built on 13th century over the Branik village near the Nova Gorica city in the southwest of Slovenia.
+Also called Rihemberk Castle, Branik Castle is a castle built in the 13th century over the Branik village near the Nova Gorica city in the southwest of Slovenia.